youhaowang-dev/algorithm/system design notes.md

-# ask questions
+# process
+1. features
+2. traffic/QPS for each feature
+3. availability and consistency
+4. high level design
+5. data flow for each feature
+6. db table design
+7. scale discussion
+## features
 Q: What features do we want to design in this meeting?
 A: feature1 and feature2
 Q: Can we assume we are only designing the backend of the features?
 A: yes/no
+## traffic
 Q: What is the traffic for feature1/feature2?
 A: n per day/week/month
+## availability and consistency
 Q: any requirement for data consistency and service availability?
 A: yes...
 Q: any addiitonal requirements we want to add?
 Otherwise, we can start the high level design
+## high level design

-Let's desgin for single server first.
-Then we can use other techniques to handle bigger traffics.
+Let's do a high level design first.
+Then we can deep dive into the details.

-Client=>Server=>DB
-Client=>LB Cluster=>Server Cluster=>Cache Cluster=>DB Cluster
+Client<>Server<>Cache<>DB
+Client<>LB Cluster<>Server Cluster<>Cache Cluster<>DB Cluster

+## data flow
+### Data flow for feature1:
+Client->Server: do something
+Server: do something
+Server->DB: save something
+Server->Client: return something

+## db table design
+table_name_table
+id  PK
+uid FK
+...

+## scale discussion
+cache, replica, sharding, consistent hashing...

 # Design Consistent Hashing
 * inconsistent hashing